alexkshim/react-todo-app/README.md

 - ECS, ECR are used for handling the task and container.
 - SSL Certificate enabled

+# Next Task Will be...
+- interative ReactJS project using Webpack

 # Docker Hub

 - Link for this app: https://hub.docker.com/repository/docker/alexkyshim/reactproject2/general